IgorBrandao42/Gaussian-Quantum-Information-Numerical-Toolbox-matlab/README.md

 For the full description and notation used for gaussian quantum states, please refere to [[Rev. Mod.
 Phys.
 84, 621]](https://journals.aps.org/rmp/abstract/10.1103/RevModPhys.84.621).
 Particularly, for the quantum fidelity, see [[Phys.
 Rev. Lett.
 115, 260501]](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.115.260501).

-The README below is not complete, but for the moment you can refer to the [[documentation pdf]](https://github.com/IgorBrandao42/Quantum-Gaussian-Information-Toolbox/blob/class_update/Documentation__Quantum_Gaussian_Information_Toolbox.pdf)
+The README below is not complete, but for the moment you can refer to the [documentation pdf](https://github.com/IgorBrandao42/Quantum-Gaussian-Information-Toolbox/blob/class_update/Documentation__Quantum_Gaussian_Information_Toolbox.pdf)!

 ## Installation